niravassar/micronaut-reactive-asterisms/README.md

 This section describes the features used within the asterisms eco-system, and also explains the technical details used to implement them

+## Live debugging Application in Asterisms Docker Environment

+In order to debug the application when it is plugged into the asterisms eco-system, you must create a `Remote JVM Debug` Configuration in Intellij.
+The `docker-compose.yml` exposes a debug port in java tool options, and the intellij must connect to do.
+Create a run configuration as `Remote JVM Debug`.
+Choose the port as 6000, and the `main` as the module.
+Run the configuration and see it connect.

+The configuration is stored as an xml file under `/.runConfiguration`, and checked in.

 ## JPA Entity Mapping to Postgres Database

 - The `Actor` entity is mapped to a postgres database.
 A reactive micronaut data repository is used to retrieve the data.